-The dish that arrived on our table was met with confused feelings of fascination and disgust.
-Dressed in our yukata, sitting cross-legged under the low Japanese table, we’d enjoyed round after round of incredible food – thin, oily slices of beef that sizzled on a tabletop grill and melted in our mouths; chilled tofu with vegetables and pickles; grilled fish and crispy chicken karaage.
+The table was as low as the floor, and we sat cross-legged in front of it.
+A leg space was also available under the table.
+There was a menu on the table, and we studied it.
+There were a dozen different dishes, which was common for kaiseki dining.
+Our host began bringing dishes one by one, explaining what they were.
+We enjoyed round after round of incredible food – thin, oily slices of beef that sizzled on a tabletop grill and melted in our mouths; chilled tofu with vegetables and pickles; grilled fish and crispy chicken karaage (and abalone, of course!).

 With horror, we watched as we realised that this mollusc was being cooked alive, fixed to the shell but writhing, squirming and trying to save itself.
 It jerked and curled with surprising force as bubbles formed along its edges, and the meat began to change colour.

 In five minutes, the creature was dead and still, and it was time to try this delicacy.
 We weren’t thrilled to eat it after the show we had just witnessed, but we couldn’t pass up the chance (and I must admit, it was quite tasty).

 We were in the tiny town of Izu.
-The Izu peninsula, about 100km south of Tokyo, is a relaxing getaway town for locals, and we visited on a wet and rainy weekend.
-During the day, we explored, admiring hand-made pottery in gift shops, and taking pictures of the pretty red bridges the jumped over the small river passing through the town.
+The Izu peninsula, about 100km south of Tokyo, is a relaxing getaway town for locals, known for its wonderful ryokans with views on the river.We visited on a wet and rainy weekend.
+During the day, we explored the streets, admiring hand-made pottery in gift shops, and taking pictures of the pretty red bridges the jumped over the small river passing through the town.

 It was our last stop and we were going to miss Japan – smiling for purikura photos and ordering vending machine coffees, feeling the cold of the winter through the floorboards under our feet as we explored cavernous temples, ringing bells to keep bears away on rainy mountain hikes, munching on takoyaki as our shinkansen zoomed across the countryside.